jt-lanl/cov-voc/README.md

 the union of those lists.  you specify the number of sites you want in the final union list.  this list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

+## MUTANTSRISING

+similar to `embers` but draws line plots on on a log y-axis; makes it easier to see if some variant is increasing in frequency even if its total frequency is small compared to currently dominant variants

 ___